gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 * Do try to keep track of people you have significant interactions with and meetings you attend - just incase we need to perform contact tracing.
 * Look at the daily emails where COVID cases will be reported to help you adjust your behavior to a level you are comfortable with.
 * For all other meeting rooms, buildings, etc., at UW, masking is **strongly** recommended.
 There are some places where masks are required around the university.
 Please follow all signage.
+* Please be respectful of others' interaction comfort levels.

 ## What to do if you have symptoms